Ophiolatry (band): Biography

-Ophiolatry was formed in 1998 by Jhorge "Dog" Duarte, Antonio Cozta, Fabio Zperandio and Tiago Nunes.
-They recorded their first demo, Opposite Monarchy, in 1999, and also released a split on Mutilation Records with the band Ancestral Malediction.
-In 2000, Relapse Records included Opposite Monarchy on their compilation album Brazilian Assault, which was released in Europe and North America.
-After signing on the North American record label Evil Vengeance Records, they recorded their first full-length album, Anti-Evangelistic Process, in 2001.
+Jhorge "Dog" Duarte, Antonio Cozta, Fabio Zperandio and Tiago Nunes formed Ophiolatry in 1998.
+They recorded their first demo, Opposite Monarchy, in 1999, and released a split on Mutilation Records with the band Ancestral Malediction.
+In 2000, Relapse Records included Opposite Monarchy on their compilation album Brazilian Assault, released in Europe and North America.
+After signing on North American label Evil Vengeance Records, they recorded their first full-length album, Anti-Evangelistic Process, in 2001.
 This album was mastered by Erik Rutan (Morbid Angel, Hate Eternal) and released in 2002.
-In 2003, the band did a 50-day tour of Europe after recording the new EP Misanchristianthropy.
+In 2003, the band did a 50-day tour of Europe after recording the EP Misanchristianthropy.
 This EP was released in 2003, by US record label Deathgasm Records, as a split with Infernal Dominion.
-After releasing two more split albums in 2005 and 2006, the band signed on Forces of Satan Records, the Norwegian record label run by Gorgoroth guitarist and founder Infernus.
-Their latest full-length album, Transmutation was released in early 2008 through Forces of Satan Records and Regain Records.
-2002's Anti-Evangelistic Process was also re-released in the summer that year.
+After releasing two more split albums in 2005 and 2006, the band signed to Forces of Satan Records, the Norwegian record label run by Gorgoroth guitarist and founder Infernus.
+Their latest full-length album, Transmutation, was released in early 2008 through Forces of Satan Records and Regain Records.
+2002's Anti-Evangelistic Process was re-released in the summer of that year.

 In April 2025, the band announced their third album, Serpent's Verdict, would be released on 5 June.